 Is Male Menopause Real?

 While advancing in age does have effects on the amount of sex-specific hormones in men, relating the tactic to female menopause isn’t accurate.
-Some researchers instead associate the symptoms with a condition called androgen decline within the aging male (ADAM), or late-onset hypogonadism.
+Some researchers instead associate the symptoms with a condition called androgen decline within the ageing male (ADAM), or late-onset hypogonadism.
 This happens naturally when the gonads, or organs that produce sex cells, begin to age and lose function.

 Symptoms of Menopause